alpergunes/alpergunes/README.md

 <h1 align='center'>
-  Hi there 👋 I'm Alper 👨‍💻 A data science enthusiast and python lover.:man_technologist:
+  Hi there 👋 I'm Alper.
+A data science enthusiast and python lover.:man_technologist:
 </h1>
 <p align='center'>
   A data science enthusiast and python lover.
 I am a senior econometry student at Dokuz Eylül University.
 I am interested in machine learning and artificial intelligence.
 I’m trying to improve myself in these areas.
 After my bachelor degree, I am planning to receive a graduate degree and to work on various projects about machine learning and artificial intelligence.